-To shed much-needed light on this important issue, Moms Clean Air Force and the National Tribal Air Association (NTAA) have partnered to develop a new, comprehensive resource, “Air Quality in Indigenous Communities."
-This was premiered with this virtual conversation.
+To shed much-needed light on this important issue, Moms Clean Air Force and the National Tribal Air Association (NTAA) have partnered to develop a new, comprehensive resource, “Air Quality in Indigenous Communities,” and will be premiering this resource during this virtual conversation.

 Between 2.5 and 6 million Indigenous people live in the United States, where generations of systemic abuses have often led to chronic poverty, poor health care, substandard housing, and inadequate protection from sources of pollution.
 Air pollution causes or exacerbates almost all of the major health disparities experienced by Indigenous people, making it especially urgent to improve air quality on tribal lands.

-This discussion was moderated by Moms Clean Air Force's Field Manager Elizabeth Brandt and featured the following panelists:
+This roundtable discussion will be moderated by Moms Clean Air Force Field Manager Elizabeth Brandt and will feature the following panelists: